kunzhang1110/COMP5216-Mobile-Computing/Assignments/Homework1/README.md

-# Homework Simple TodoList
+# Homework 1 -  Simple TodoList

-## Commits Description
+## Description
-Initial Commit
-	* Use TreeMaps for datetime sorting

-v1
+A Simple TodoList that stores data locally with ROOM.

+## Features
+* Implement double-line list with SimpleAdapter.
+* To prevent memory leak, WeakReferences are used for inner static classes that extending AsyncTask.
+* LinkedHashMap is chosen to manipulate data with timestamps as keys.
-	* Use LinkedHashMap and SQL for datetime sorting
+* Use SQL for sorting by datetime
-	* Can add multiple in EditAddItemActivity
-	* Return to MainActivity via Back Button and onResume
+* Return to MainActivity via Back Button or onResume

-v1.1
-	* Homework submission version
-	* Return to MainActivity via Save Button and Intent